A durable power of attorney is a legal document authorizing someone to act on your behalf that remains in effect even if you become incapacitated.

 If you are considering between the different types of POAs, it may be helpful to speak with an estate planning attorney to figure out what type of power of attorney is best for your needs.

 Normally, powers of attorney expire once you become mentally incapacitated.
-Durable powers of attorney are different because they are drafted in a way that allows your agent to retain their authority regardless of your mental state.
+Durable powers of attorney, sometimes called a general durable power of attorney, are different because they are drafted in a way that allows your agent to retain their authority regardless of your mental state.

-For example, this means that if you have a Durable POA and begin to experience dementia, your POA remains in effect even though your mental state has considerably changed.
+As an example, if you have a durable power of attorney and begin to experience dementia, your durable POA remains in effect even though your mental state has considerably changed.

-Let’s say you have a non-durable POA that allows your son or daughter to manage your bank accounts to make it easier for them to conduct transactions on your behalf.
+Let’s say you have a non-durable POA that allows a trusted family member or close friend to manage your bank accounts to make it easier for them to conduct financial transactions on your behalf.
 If you suddenly got in an accident that left you in a state of limited mental capacity, that power of attorney would no longer be valid because you are now incapacitated.

-There are two kinds of Durable POAs – one type is in effect both before and after you are incapacitated, and the other type (known as a Springing POA) goes into effect upon incapacitation.
+There are two kinds of durable POAs – one type is in effect both before and after you are incapacitated, and the other type (known as a springing power of attorney) goes into effect upon incapacitation.

-For example, you could include in your POA that your primary care doctor must deem you incapacitated due to a medical condition in writing, or that two different doctors must agree in writing that you are no longer able to make decisions for yourself.
+For example, you could include in your POA that your primary care doctor must deem you mentally incompetent due to a medical condition in writing, or that two different doctors must agree in writing that you are no longer able to make medical decisions for yourself.

-Like a regular power of attorney, Durable POAs can have multiple uses.
-If you’re going under anesthesia for a surgical procedure, your Healthcare POA must be durable to ensure your agent can make decisions for you while you’re unconscious.
-In these sorts of temporary situations, you can include a condition that the POA will expire when you regain the ability to make your own decisions.
+Like a regular power of attorney, durable POAs can have multiple uses.
+If you’re going under anesthesia for a surgical procedure, your healthcare POA must be durable to ensure your agent can make decisions for you while you’re unconscious.
+In these sorts of temporary situations, you can include a condition that the power of attorney expires when you regain the ability to make your own decisions.

-Setting up a Durable POA allows you to avoid that type of situation and control who manages your affairs.
+A key advantage to setting up a durable POA is that it allows you to avoid that type of situation and control who manages your affairs.

-Like non-durable powers of attorney, Durable POAs expire upon your death.
+So, how long is a durable power of attorney good for, and when does it expire?
+Like non-durable powers of attorney, durable POAs expire upon your death.

 Keep in mind that your agent can resign at any time.
 If you don’t list a successor agent in your power of attorney, then the agreement will expire upon the agent’s resignation since there is no one else authorized to carry it out.